JoeMurfy/JoeMurfy/README.md

 ## Heyo!

 I’m Joe.
-I’ve spent ***close to*** a decade in the escape room industry, running games, building puzzles, managing operations, and developing the tech that powers the games (and fixing it when it doesn’t).
+I’ve spent over a decade in the escape room industry, running games, building puzzles, managing operations, and developing the tech that powers the games (and fixing it when it doesn’t).

 I spend far too much time in my homelab experimenting with Proxmox, Docker, IoT, and a growing collection of over-engineered projects.
 I love breaking things (then fixing them again) and automating stuff that probably never needed automating.